RoStrap/Resources/README.md

 ```

 #### How to get without instantiating or yielding
 You can use `GetLibrary` if you would like to retrieve a Library without requiring it.
-However, `GetLibrary` will error on the server if it doesn't find a library (because one cannot do `Instance.new("Library")`), and yield indefinitely on the client. `GetFolder` can thus be used to return a folder object upon which to call `FindFirstChild` if one wants to check whether a library already exists.:
+However, `GetLibrary` will error on the server if it doesn't find a library (because one cannot do `Instance.new("Library")`), and yield indefinitely on the client. `GetFolder` can thus be used to return a folder object upon which to call `FindFirstChild` if one wants to check whether a library already exists:

 ```lua
 local TweenIsInstalled = Resources:GetFolder("Libraries"):FindFirstChild("Tween")